 - Give details of one or two specific things you’ve done that are good examples of the relevant experience or knowledge required.
 For example: ‘I was responsible for organising an event attended by… This involved…'

-- Where possible indicate how successfully you meet the criterion.
-You could do this by referring to feedback you've received from others or things you've set up that are still being used.
-For example: ‘A report I wrote about… was well received by the… Committee and circulated as a discussion paper.’
+- Where possible, indicate how successfully you meet the criterion.
+You could do this by referring to feedback from others, or things you've set up that are still being used.
+For example: ‘A report I wrote about… was endorsed by the… Committee and circulated to all stakeholders for discussion.’

 You could also consider using the STAR method as a structural framework when describing examples of your work.
 This involves describing, in the order listed here, the: